AhmadEleiwa/Freelance/README.md

 ## Authentication
-The sign up and the login are the same file.
+The sign up and the login are in the same file.
 That's mean it's easy to switch between them without lost of data.
 ## Sign up page
 <img src='assets/auth.png' style="width:100%;" />